-- make little noises, such as coos or laughs
+- make little noises, like coos or laughs

 - look relaxed and interested

-To show when they need a break or perhaps a different, gentler approach, young babies might:
+When your baby needs a break or perhaps a different, gentler approach, he might:

-- look away, shut their eyes or yawn
+- look away, shut his eyes or yawn

 - try to struggle or pull away

 When you learn to ‘read’ your baby’s messages and respond the right way, it encourages her to communicate more.
 This is good for your bond and also helps your baby learn about communication, behaviour and emotions.